brian93512/AI_books_search/README.md

 This is a web service to find top review books and their key words from The-Book website.

 ## How It Works
-Epoch: a epoch is defined by a api call, every 4 seconds N is a counter on epochs, where N=1 is the epoch (currentTime, currentTime - 4secs), N = 10 is the epoch (currentTime - 36secs, currentTime - 40secs)
+Epoch: an epoch is defined by an api call, every 4 seconds N is a counter on epochs, where N=1 is the epoch (currentTime, currentTime - 4secs), N = 10 is the epoch (currentTime - 36secs, currentTime - 40secs)

 1. top review: enter the epoch time from now N (1-50) and number of top books X (1-50), it will return top X books with their review scores